Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Count distribution prediction under technical noise using a discrete approach

 Upon the change of variable $z$ to $1-p(1-z)$, we find that the generating function equations of the observed mRNA are not the same as that of the true one with renormalized rates.
 The reason is that the term $\rho(t)z G_3^*(z,t)$ in the second equation does not transform to $\rho(t) p z G_3^*(z,t)$ but to $\rho(t) (1 - p (1-z)) G_3^*(z,t)$.
 The same can also be deduced by examining the exact steady-state solution of Eq. \eqref{gen_sys_Cao} when the rates are time-independent constants \cite{cao2020stochastic}:

 which implies that the generating function of observed mRNA is

 where $_1F_2(\bullet;\bullet,\bullet;\bullet)$ is a generalised hypergeometric function.
 Note that there exists no renormalization of rates in Eq. \eqref{sol_1} that leads to Eq. \eqref{sol_1a}.
-This is possible only in an approximate sense in the limit of large $\rho$ because as shown in \cite{cao2020stochastic} in this case the dynamics of the three-state model \eqref{gentele_spec} converge to those of the telegraph model \eqref{tele_simple} --- this limit physically corresponds to the rapid release of the polymerase from its paused state prior to the start of transcriptional elongation.
+This is possible only in an approximate sense in the limit of large $\rho$ because, as shown in \cite{cao2020stochastic} in this case, the dynamics of the three-state model \eqref{gentele_spec} converge to those of the telegraph model \eqref{tele_simple}.
+This limit physically corresponds to the rapid release of the RNA polymerase from its paused state prior to the start of transcriptional elongation, i.e. the limit of a short-lived paused state $D_3$.

 Hence, we conclude that generally the solution of a multi-state gene model that accounts for technical noise can be mapped, with an appropriate renormalization of kinetic rates, to the solution of a model with no technical noise, provided there is no change of promoter state upon transcription.